Self-service maintenance

 gcloud sql instances describe INSTANCE_ID

-The list of available maintenance versions is indicated beside the availableMaintenanceVersions attribute.
+The available maintenance version is indicated next to the availableMaintenanceVersions attribute.

 REST v1